mubaidr/ForgetThatPage/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ## References
-Thanks to all these reddit translators for their help:
+Thanks to all the following reddit translators for their help:
 MattOnADinosaur, akroe, Kamparano, gabi_never08, amityvision, Trucoto, sarveil, rararaw21

 Icon made by Freepik from www.flaticon.com